Exclusive: An infamous Fortnite gun is getting its own Fortnite Nerf blaster

 A new Fortnite Nerf blaster is on the way later this year, and GamesRadar can exclusively reveal the Nerf Fortnite Compact SMG Motorized Dart Blaster ahead of its launch in August.

-Based on the rather famous (and, at times, infamous) video game weapon of the same name, this toy version is bedecked in the Ultra Red Wrap color-scheme and is powered by four AA batteries.
-That means it's capable of firing eight darts in a row; just hit the acceleration button and pull the trigger.
+Based on the rather famous (and, at times, infamous) video game weapon of the same name, this toy version is bedecked in the Ultra Red Wrap color scheme and is powered by four AA batteries.
+It's capable of firing eight darts in a row; just hit the acceleration button and pull the trigger.
 The next shot will then load into the Compact SMG's internal clip, much like other motorized Fortnite Nerf guns.

 You can get a better look at the Nerf Fortnite Compact SMG Motorized Dart Blaster below.